xerial/xerial/README.md

 # Release plan
  * Version 3.2.0
   * Upgrade to Scala 2.10.1
   * Logger interface has changed.
-Use string-interpolation of Scala 2.10 instead of vararg logging methods.
+Use string-interpolation of Scala 2.10 instead of logging methods that take varialbe-length arguments.
  * Version 3.1.1
   * Timer trait now reports core average of code blocks